QIN2DIM/hcaptcha-challenger/docs/README.md

 hCaptcha Challenger (v0.13.0+) leverages the Spatial Chain-of-Thought capabilities of large language models to build an Agentic Workflow, enabling agents to follow instructions and complete general spatial visual tasks without additional training or fine-tuning.

-The `Agent` controls browser pages through playwright.
-In your workflow, the Agent is initialized with the `page` object you pass in, allowing the Agent to take over interactions with the current page.
+The `Agent` controls browser pages through Playwright.
+In your workflow, the Agent is initialized with the `Page` object you pass in, allowing the Agent to take over interactions with the current page.
 You can implement two independent operations through the `Agent`: `click_checkbox` and `wait_for_challenge`.

+hCaptcha is one of the pioneers in applying image diffusion and synthesis technology to the CAPTCHA domain.
+Benefiting from rapid advancements in automation engineering, hCaptcha can implement extremely frequent updates to its challenge types.
+Over the past two years, the community has increasingly struggled with handling such frequently changing human-machine challenges.
+Traditional convolutional neural networks (CNNs) face significant difficulties achieving good generalization on small datasets in object detection tasks.
+A comprehensive fine-tuning process typically requires substantial time and effort, often taking up to half a week to produce a CNN model suitable for production environments.
+However, by the time training is completed, hCaptcha might have already updated to new challenge types, rendering the recently trained model quickly obsolete or ineffective.

+Therefore, the community urgently needs a robust, generalized visual solution capable of effectively tackling various spatial visual challenges.
+Regardless of how frequently hCaptcha updates its verification types, **this solution should swiftly adapt to environmental changes and autonomously control browsers to resolve various CAPTCHA tasks without human guidance.**

 ### Installation